HumanSignal/label-studio/docs/source/guide/predictions.md

 Other types of annotation contain specific fields.
 You can review the [examples on this page](#Specific-examples-for-pre-annotations), or review the [tag documentation for the Object and Control tags](/tags) in your labeling configuration labeling-specific `result` objects.
 For example, the [Audio tag](tags/audio.html), [HyperText tag](tags/hypertext.html), [Paragraphs tag](tags/paragraphs.html), [KeyPointLabels](/tags/keypointlabels.html) and more all contain sample `result` JSON examples.

+!!! note
-> Note: If you're generating pre-annotations for a [custom ML backend](ml_create.html), you can use the `self.parsed_label_config` variable to retrieve the labeling configuration for a project and generate pre-annotations.
-See the [custom ML backend](ml_create.html) documentation for more details.
+    If you are generating pre-annotations for a [custom ML backend](ml_create.html), you can use the `self.parsed_label_config` variable to retrieve the labeling configuration for a project and generate pre-annotations.
+For more information, see the [custom ML backend](ml_create.html) documentation.

 ## Import pre-annotations for images

 For example, import predicted labels for tasks to determine whether an item in an image is an airplane or a car.

 For image pre-annotations, Label Studio expects the x, y, width, and height of image annotations to be provided in percentages of overall image dimension.
-See [Units for image annotations](predictions.html#Units_for_image_annotations) on this page for more about how to convert formats.
+For more information about how to convert formats, see [Units for image annotations](predictions.html#Units_for_image_annotations) on this page.

 Use the following labeling configuration:
 ```xml